 In the past, I was scared to try any bread recipe that took longer 2 or 3 hours.
 Recipes that involved a starter I often dismissed outright.
-Afterall, why would I want to wait an entire week to enjoy bread when I could throw together an acceptable loaf in an afternoon?
+After all, why would I want to wait an entire week to enjoy bread when I could throw together an acceptable loaf in an afternoon?

 Furthermore, I didn’t want to deal with the hassle of maintaining a starter.
 Growing one seemed like adopting a pet.
 I’d have to feed it, water it, and keep it active.
 If the temperature got too low, the yeast wouldn’t grow quickly.
 If the temperature got too hot, the yeast would grow too much or die entirely.
-If I used too much water, the starter would turn runny.

 But my bread adventures, or breadventures if you will, have given me a little more confidence and perhaps a little more patience.
 My husband and I love a good sourdough loaf from time to time, so I scouted around for a good recipe.

-Most recipes recommended using wild yeast rather than dry active yeast (commercial yeast), and here’s what I learned.
+Most recipes recommended using wild yeast starter rather than dry active yeast (commercial yeast), and here’s what I learned.

 What Is Wild Yeast?